benface/tailwindcss-typography/README.md

   hyphens: auto;
 }

-/* disableable with the "textUnset" option */ .font-family-unset {
+/* generated when the "textUnset" option is set to true */ .font-family-unset {
   font-family: inherit;
 }